 SPLICE Institute is a week-long, intensive summer program for performers, composers, and composer-performers interested in music that combines live performance and electronics.
-Applications are now being accepted for SPLICE Institute 2022, which will take place in-person June 26–July 2, 2022 in Kalamazoo, MI.
-The deadline to apply is February 1, 2022, 11:59PM Eastern Time.
+Applications are now being accepted for SPLICE Institute 2024, which will take place in-person June 23–29, 2024 in Kalamazoo, MI.

 Please be prepared to submit contact and biographical information, answer questions about your previous experience with electroacoustic music, and submit composition or performance examples for review.